The article by Jörg Stückler, Max Schwarz and Sven Behnke:

 3D models with the current RGB-D camera images.
 Our robot Dynamaid

-to get a snack.
-This performance was awarded the highest number of
+hands to get a snack.
+This performance was awarded the highest number

 The team b-it-bots (Hochschule Rhein-Sieg,Sankt Augustin) reached the second place in the @Home competition.
 Team Golem from Mexico came in third.

-colored and white laundry shown to it, recognized pointing gestures,
+laundry shown to it, recognized pointing gestures, and picked up

-and picked up laundry from the floor.
-It also put away two
+laundry from the floor.
+It also put away two kitchen items into

 Cosero performed the Enhanced Who Is Who test almost perfectly.
 It learned names and faces of three persons, understood a drink order, fetched three drinks and delivered two of them to the correct person.